Welcome to the Marriage Recovery Research Project.

 Tentative Hypothesis

 Marital and long-term, cohabitating partners use marriage as a secure base to commit infidelity because marriage represents a refuge, a stable location upon which cheating partners can return.
 The affair partner is not a refuge.
+Men, or people in general, reject marital stability for emancipation in marital instability (new thesis, 8/3/2024).

 Research Question(s)